Greensborough

 An assessment of population growth drivers in Greensborough reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates for the broader area, as of November 2025, Greensborough's estimated population is around 21,590.
-This reflects a growth of 520 people (2.5%) since the 2021 Census, which reported a population of 21,070.
-The change was inferred from AreaSearch's estimate of the resident population at 21,479 following examination of ABS's latest ERP data release in June 2024, along with an additional 124 validated new addresses since the Census date.
-This results in a density ratio of 2,106 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 74.0% of overall population gains during recent periods, driving primary growth for the area.
+Based on analysis of ABS population updates for the broader area around Greensborough, its population is estimated at approximately 21,591 as of Feb 2026.
+This figure represents an increase of 521 people since the 2021 Census, which reported a population of 21,070 in the suburb.
+The change is inferred from AreaSearch's resident population estimate of 21,479 following examination of ABS's latest ERP data release (June 2024) and an additional 122 validated new addresses since the Census date.
+This results in a density ratio of 2,106 persons per square kilometer for Greensborough, which is higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods in Greensborough.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting employing weighted aggregation methods from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, significant population increases are forecasted for the top quartile of Australian statistical areas, with Greensborough expected to increase by 6,986 persons by 2041 based on aggregated SA2-level projections.
-This reflects a total gain of 32.1% over the 17 years.
+Looking ahead, Greensborough is forecasted to experience significant population increase, with projections indicating an addition of 6,987 persons by 2041, reflecting a gain of 32.1% in total over the 17-year period.

 Frequently Asked Questions - Population